Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising

-The architecture of HSANet (illustrated in Fig. \ref{HSANet}) consists of two main components: a convolutional branch and a Swin Transformer-based branch.
-The Swin Transformer blocks are responsible for capturing long-range dependencies within LDCT images.
-Inspired by Swin-Unet \cite{liu2021swin}, we adopt a hierarchical encoder-decoder structure to effectively extract multi-scale features.
-To capture local dependencies, we have adopted residual convolutional blocks from ResNet, which proved more effective and stable.
-Additionally, we have incorporated a convolutional layer with residual connections outside the encoder-decoder path, following the design of SwinIR.
-To enhance texture preservation and edge sharpness, we have used a residual multi-layer perceptron (MLP) structure, which helps retain high-frequency details while enabling effective feature fusion.
-We have proposed two types of Efficient Global Attention modules, ESGA and EPGA.
-ESGA is applied within the residual convolution blocks, while EPGA is used in the decoder.
-We have also replaced MLP in Swin Transformer block with ESGA.
+The architecture of EHSANet (illustrated in Fig. \ref{HSANet}) consists of three main components: efficient feature extraction, efficient hierarchical deep extraction and upsampling and efficient high-quality (HQ) reconstruction modules.
+The efficient feature extraction and high-quality (HQ) reconstruction modules are used to introduce inductive bias and stablize the optimization \cite{xiao2021early}.
+The representation is enhanced by embedding our efficient attention module, EGAM-S. The efficient hierarchical deep extraction and upsampling module is responsible for capturing long-range dependencies.
+Inspired by Swin-Unet \cite{liu2021swin}, an Encoder-Decoder structure is introduced to effectively extract multi-scale structural features and reduce the computation cost.
+To enhance texture preservation and edge sharpness, we have designed a residual multi-layer perceptron (MLP) structure, which helps retain high-frequency details while enabling effective feature fusion.
+A convolutional layer with residual structure is adopted at the end of the efficient hierarchical deep extraction and upsampling module to introduce inductive bias to transformer based network and provide a better connection to local dependency and long range dependency.
+The overall architectural design aims to mitigate the high computational costs and memory overhead associated with the stacked transformer bottlenecks found in SwinIR.
+We propose two types of Efficient Global Attention modules, EGAM-S and EGAM-P. These modules address the over-parameterization of our previous method, Global Attention Mechanism (GAM)\cite{liu2021global}.
 The proposed attention modules are used for richer feature interaction and to suppress redundant or noisy information.
 Details of these modules are provided in Section \ref{att}.
-Finally, we have proposed a patch expanding module in the decoder, designed to learn low-frequency structures such as background tissue, organs, and bones, instead of focusing on high-frequency noise.
+Finally, we have proposed a hybrid fusion upsampling module, designed to learn low-frequency structures such as background tissue, organs, and bones, instead of focusing on high-frequency noise.
 Further details are provided in Section \ref{upsampling}.